 What if I get injured?

 --We have basic first aid products, ice packs, and Wilderness First Aid (WFA) certified staff.
 For major injuries, 911 knows of our location and are familiar with the trails.

 I’m coming by myself and don’t know the trails, do you offer maps or guides?

 --Yes!
 We know it can be daunting to enter unfamiliar woods.
 Whether you’re staying on site or just parking for the day (link to day riding), we’ll go over maps and directions with you.
 We ask you to register your route and projected return time so someone knows your whereabouts.

 Someone in my party doesn’t ride.
 What other activities are available nearby.

---Check out our “Plan Your Trip” section with links to other adventure opportunities near Mulberry Gap.
+--Check out our “Things To Do” section with links to other adventure opportunities near Mulberry Gap.